 Expressive Arts Therapy

-Expressive arts therapy refers to a therapeutic approach with individuals, couples, families, groups, and community-based programs that integrates a wide range of arts modalities in the service of human growth, development and healing.
+Expressive arts therapy refers to a therapeutic approach with individuals, couples, families, groups, and community-based programs that integrates a wide range of arts modalities in the service of human growth, development, and healing.
 Expressive arts therapists seek to build a compassionate, supportive, and culturally-sensitive relationship with clients.
-Expressive arts sessions are not an art class.
-They're about enabling self expression in a safe enviormnent with no judgement of self or others.
+An expressive arts session is not an art class; rather, it is about enabling self-expression in a safe environment with no judgement of self or others.

-Expressive Arts Therapy is used in a therapeutic, rehabilitative, educational, and community setting to foster holistic health, communication, and expression.
-The therapist doesn't interpret colors or images.
-In expressive arts, the client and therapist work as a team.
-They explore what the art work means to the individual.
+Expressive arts therapy is used in a therapeutic, rehabilitative, educational, and communal setting to foster holistic health, communication, and expression.
+The therapist does not interpret colors or images: in expressive arts, the client and therapist work as a team.
+Together, they explore what the art work means.

-In Expressive Arts Therapy (EXA), clients can communicate ideas and feelings that may be hard to put into words, such as negative feelings, and other personal experiences.
-EXA helps resolve and improve a variety of issues, such as emotional conflicts, self-awareness, developing social skills, managing behavior, reducing anxiety, and increasing self-esteem.
+In expressive arts therapy, clients can communicate ideas and feelings that may be hard to put into words, such as negative feelings, and other personal experiences.
+Expressive arts therapy helps with resolving emotional conflicts, increasing self-awareness, developing social skills, managing behaviors, reducing anxiety, and increasing self-esteem.